smarter-sh/community/contributors/guide/first-contribution.md

 ### Find a good first topic

-There are [multiple repositories] within the Kubernetes organization.
+There are [multiple repositories] within the Smarter organization.
 Each repository has beginner-friendly issues that are a great place to get started on your contributor journey.
-For example, [kubernetes/kubernetes] has [help wanted] and [good first issue] labels for issues that don't need high-level Kubernetes knowledge to contribute to.
-The `good first issue` label also indicates that Kubernetes Members have committed to providing [extra assistance] for new contributors.
+For example, [kubernetes/kubernetes] has [help wanted] and [good first issue] labels for issues that don't need high-level Smarter knowledge to contribute to.
+The `good first issue` label also indicates that Smarter Members have committed to providing [extra assistance] for new contributors.
 Another way to get started is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.